Even Mother Nature can use a Little Help Sometimes

 - We keep the pesticide on the pest problem

-- We only spray the targeted areas, avoiding hard surfaces such as sidewalks or your driveway
+- We only spray the targeted areas, avoiding hard surfaces such as sidewalks and driveways

 We avoid spraying pollinators: